 York Potash project infrastructure details

-The project further involves the construction of an underground mineral transport system (MTS) from the mine to a proposed new materials handling facility (MHF) at Wilton on Teesside.
-The MTS will be a mining tunnel accommodating conveyer belts, operational cables and services, and a maintenance vehicle or transit system.
+The project further involves the construction of an underground mineral transport system (MTS) from the mine to a proposed new material handling facility (MHF) at Wilton on Teesside.
+The MTS will be a mining tunnel accommodating conveyor belts, operational cables and services, and a maintenance vehicle or transit system.

 Polyhalite marketing agreements for the Sirius Minerals’ project

-Sirius Minerals (the company) signed a 1.75mtpa capacity marketing agreement with Keytrade in February 2013 and an offtake contract with Yunnan TCT Yong-Zhe Company (TCT) in June, for the sale of 1mtpa of polyhalite for 10 years starting from 2017.
-In July, the company also committed to supply 700,000t per annum of polyhalite in total to customers in Mexico, Chile, Ecuador and Thailand.
+Sirius Minerals (the company) signed a 1.75Mtpa capacity marketing agreement with Keytrade in February 2013 and an offtake contract with Yunnan TCT Yong-Zhe Company (TCT) in June, for the sale of 1mtpa of polyhalite for ten years starting from 2017.
+In July, the company also committed to supplying 700,000tpa of polyhalite in total to customers in Mexico, Chile, Ecuador and Thailand.

-In September, it signed a memorandum of understanding (MoU) with Sinoagri for sale of 500,000t per annum of polyhalite from the project for ten years, and framework sales agreements (FSAs) with customers in Africa and Latin America.
-Two more MoUs for a capacity of 500,000t per annum each were further signed with Chinese customers the following month and another MoU for a capacity of 500,000mtpa with Sichuan AMPC in December.
+In September, it signed a memorandum of understanding (MoU) with Sinoagri for the sale of 500,000tpa of polyhalite from the project for ten years, and framework sales agreements (FSAs) with customers in Africa and Latin America.
+Two more MoUs for a capacity of 500,000tpa each were further signed with Chinese customers the following month and another MoU for a capacity of 500,000Mtpa with Sichuan AMPC in December.

 Contractors involved with the new UK potash mine